Searching ...

 Both states deliver when it comes to city living, but each city has a distinct character.

 Starting in Pennsylvania, world-famous Philadelphia was the nation’s first capital.
-Nicknamed “The City of Brotherly Love” or “The City of Neighborhoods,” Philly has long been an important East Coast hub for things like shipbuilding, manufacturing, or education.
+Nicknamed “The City of Brotherly Love” or “The City of Neighborhoods,” Philly has long been an important East Coast hub for shipbuilding, manufacturing, and education.
 The city oozes character, with century-old homes and buildings, a great public transportation network, and a youthful vibe thanks to all its colleges.

 Pittsburgh is Pennsylvania’s second-largest city.
-At the confluence of three rivers, its nicknames include the “City of Bridges.”
+At the confluence of three rivers, it is nicknamed the “City of Bridges.”
 The former steel hub is now attracting more startup and tech companies taking advantage of the low cost of living and the aura of “coolness” thanks to its museums, parks, and breweries.

 As a region, Northern Virginia dominates.
 The individual cities may not have a huge population, but as a metro area, the most populated part of Virginia with 3.16 million residents.
 The amenities will vary, from historic Alexandria and Arlington across from the District of Columbia to the upscale Falls Church or laidback Manassas.